Miramar, Florida zoning

 Community Facilities District

-Institutional uses such as places of worship, schools, government and cultural buildings, hospitals, and other public facilities, subject to conditional use review for compatibility with surrounding development (Sec.
-403.1.4).
+Institutional uses such as places of worship, schools, government and cultural buildings, and hospitals, reviewed through conditional use approval for compatibility with surroundings.

 - USpecial purpose